WojciechMatuszewski/programming-notes/react.md

 ## Future

+### Concurrent React

+The biggest thing is that **concurrent react** can **partially render** a tree without committing to the DOM.
+And o boi this is huge.

+#### Time-Slicing

+So whats the what are we _slicing_ ?

+> Time-Slicing means that React has the ability to split work into chunks and
+> spread it's execution over time.

+Imagine a huge `render` method.
+It takes a lot of time to process.
+When writing this react is fully sync, that means that when you have a sync task running no other _user inputs_ can be processed until that `render` task is done.

+This is kinda a bummer.

+With `Time-Slicing` React will be able to _slice_ the main `render` task and insert that _user input_ inbetween.

 ### Moving away from `.defaultProps`

 Looking at the discussions on git about React 16.9 there is a proposal to move